-Lido di Venezia Hotels
+Lido di Venezia hotels and apartments

 Venice's popular seaside resort is a convenient place to stay if you're flying in or out of Venice, or if you want to enjoy the beach for a week (with or without your car).

 The Lido di Venezia is only a short trip by vaporetto from Venice's main tourist haunts, but it has an altogether different vibe.
 The island (which protects the Venetian Lagoon from the Adriatic Sea) is a beach resort and dormitory suburb where you can drive, ride bicycles, work on your tan, or even play golf.
 As a bonus, hotels tend to be cheaper on the Lido than in Venice's historic center.

 Most hotels on the Lido fit under two general headings (click the links for hotel listings):

 are within easy walking distance of ACTV public vaporetti (which run frequently to Venice's historic center) and Alilaguna airport boats (which run between Venice Marco Polo Airport and the city, with a stop at the Lido).
 Stay at one of these hotels if you're visiting for a day or two or have bulky luggage.